Ren-B-7/Super-Start.nvim/README.md

 Or alternatively only download the wanted folders via github itself and paste within the ~/.config/nvim directory.

 # Done?
-Then run nvim in your terminal, and all should be well, if not contact owner, cause you fucked up
+Then run nvim in your terminal, and all should be well, if not contact owner open a discussion and you will be responded as soon as possible.